openxc/openxc-ios-framework/README.md

 OpenXC iOS framework for use with the C5 BLE device.
 See also the [openxc-ios-app-demo](https://github.com/openxc/openxc-ios-app-demo)

 ##Supported versions:
-* iOS - upto 9.3
+* iOS - upto 10.3.2
-* XCode - upto 7.3.1
+* XCode - upto 8.2.1
-* Swift - Swift2
+* Swift - Swift3

 ## Building from XCode

-Make sure you have XCode7 installed with iOS 9 to build it from XCode.
+Make sure you have XCode8 installed with iOS10 to build it from XCode.
 This framework must be included in any iOS application that needs to connect to a VI

 Refer to this [document](https://github.com/openxc/openxc-ios-framework/blob/master/OpenXC_iOS_Document.docx) for more details on installation and usage.